A celebrant is a person who helps us to conduct the major ceremonies in our lives – baby naming, weddings, funerals, memorials.

 This new tradition means that people are more free to decide how these significant moments in our lives should be marked.
 You may wish to have a short service or a lengthy eulogy that details all the milestones of a person’s life.
 You may wish to have a solemn ceremony or a more upbeat celebration of life.
 A celebrant can help you put together the funeral that you feel is most fitting.

 I trained as a funeral celebrant and so I conduct funerals and memorials, interment or scattering of ashes.
-I can lead the ceremony myself, write a eulogy etc – or you can just engage me to give you advice on how to conduct it yourself if that is what you prefer.
+I can lead the ceremony myself, write a eulogy for you, read something you have prepared… or you can just engage me to give you advice on how to conduct it yourself if that is what you prefer.

-I’m not currently registered to marry people so I don’t conduct weddings, but I can help you devise a ceremony for other rites of passage such as adult naming ceremonies for trans people.
+I’m not currently registered to marry people so I don’t conduct weddings, but I can help you devise a ceremony for other rites of passage such as adult naming ceremonies for trans people or a very personal graduation ceremony.
+I also have an extensive network of other celebrants so I can help you find a celebrant for your wedding or ceremony even if you are in a different part of Scotland or further afield.